distributed-ledger-technology/vofarm/README.md

 In order to support developers in coming up with many different successful strategies (which is good for the overall stability), we want to provide features like:

 1. Templates for Price Risk Insurance (unopinionated Hedges) for LP focused strategies
+2. Implement an appropriate UI (option 1: similar to LP - option2: [standalone](https://www.figma.com/file/BXL9ESnJsqgLTkGfhxnaSS/VOLATILITY-FARMING?node-id=0%3A1))
-2. Simulation mode / back testing - leveraging e.g. the [Uniswap V3 Fee Calculator](https://uniswapv3.flipsidecrypto.com/)
+3. Simulation mode / back testing - leveraging e.g. the [Uniswap V3 Fee Calculator](https://uniswapv3.flipsidecrypto.com/)
-3. simplified connection to oracles which reveal fundamentals at early stages
+4. simplified connection to oracles which reveal fundamentals at early stages
 5. automated security audits for new pools / strategies before we list them in our VoFarm Strategy Explorer
-6. optimize the incentive structure to encourage the exploration of new technologies which can not only serve financial improvements but also ecological and cultural improvements
+6. optimize the incentive structure to encourage the exploration of new technologies which can not only serve financial improvements but also ecological and cultural improvements (incl. [gitcoin](https://www.figma.com/file/BXL9ESnJsqgLTkGfhxnaSS/VOLATILITY-FARMING?node-id=0%3A1) collaboration)

 ## Long Term Vision